RolianTan/AutoClip-Feature-Book/README.md

  --lr=1e-5 \
  --projection_dim=512

+# Analysis
-# Here are some of the output comparison during our testing (at the same period of time, left is the autoclipped mash-up video, right is the oinline mash-up video for reference)
+Here are some of the output comparison during our testing (at the same period of time, left is the autoclipped mash-up video, right is the oinline mash-up video for reference):

+1.